RIAPS/riaps-apps/apps-vu/DistributedEstimator/README.md

 5) Create build targets for both the amd64 and armhf architectures, along with a realclean target.
 Default setup works, names typically used are all-amd64 and all-armhf.
 The make commands can be found in the "makefile".

 6) For C++ indexing, add include paths to the project properties.
-Under "C/C++ General" and then "Paths and Symbols", add the following GNU C++ Includes for this project under both GNU C and GNU C++:
+Under "C/C++ General" and then "Paths and Symbols", add the following GNU C++ Includes for this project under the GNU C++:

 - /usr/include/python3.6m
 - /opt/riaps/amd64/include
 - /opt/riaps/amd64/include/pybind11/include
-- /Cpp/include (this is a workspace path and depends on the project name, utilize "Workspace" navigation when adding this directory path)
+- /<project_name>/include (this is a workspace path and depends on the project name, utilize "Workspace" navigation when adding this directory path)

 7) To easily access the RIAPS platform tools from within Eclipse, import the [riaps_ctrl.launch](https://github.com/RIAPS/riaps-pycom/blob/master/bin/riaps_ctrl.launch) and [riaps_deplo.launch](https://github.com/RIAPS/riaps-pycom/blob/master/bin/riaps_deplo.launch) files.